Please be sure to read our Terms & School Policies!

 No. We keep our course and workshop costs low to allow as many students as possible to learn the art & fun of improv.
 To avoid unnecessary headaches involved in estimating student numbers, keep administrative costs down, and generally be fair to all students and would-be students, we do not offer refunds once a course or workshop registration has been purchased.
 Please keep this in mind before registering!

 Yes!
-All currently enrolled students get rush tickets to any improv show at CCB for the duration of their class.
+All currently enrolled students get free tickets to any improv show at CCB for the duration of their class.

 All students must begin their studies at Level 1 – Intro to Improv (See “I’m an experienced improviser, can I skip ahead?” above).
 Upon satisfactory completion of Level 1 (ie, you receive a Pass mark from your instructor), you may sign up for EITHER Level 2 courses.